 Getting the poor and dispossessed to “take action together” as the poor and dispossessed can today serve as a rallying point for attracting the greater mass of the people who are now being increasingly economically and politically assaulted.
 Because this united action poses the greatest political threat to the Powers That Be, it is no easy task.
+This is especially so in the US South because this region of the United States historically has always been used as the bastion of reaction against the unity of the poor and dispossessed.
 Therefore the first and indispensable step in the uniting the most exploited, excluded, and oppressed is the identification, education, and uniting of its newly emerging leaders, teachers, and organizers.
 Facilitating this first and indispensable step is the precisely the task of the University of the Poor.

 The University of the Poor seeks to put key groups and leaders in relationship to one another to facilitate deep and rigorous study and research, develop materials for learning and teaching and serve as a central depository for resources and analysis.